mdsol-share/crichton/doc/data_descriptors.md

 unique within the document.
 The `name` property can be used to specify the semantic name that will be used in a response.
 Otherwise, the ID will be the name of the associated attribute in the representation of the resource.

 * `descriptors` - Recursive section that groups semantic and transition descriptors.
+  * \[alps_id\] - A YAML key that is the unique ID of the associated ALPS profile.
     * `doc` - The description of the semantic descriptor: REQUIRED.
     * `name` - The name associated with the related element in a response.
 Overrides the ID of the descriptor as the default name: OPTIONAL.